How Teeth Whitening Works

 Our enamel is made up of hydroxyapatite crystals, making it porous and vulnerable to staining agents.
 While deep stains are harmless, many people find them unattractive.
 These stains usually cannot be removed with a toothbrush and toothpaste.
 Instead, we recommend the whitening process.

 Most whiteners involve the use of two chemicals: hydrogen peroxide and carbamide peroxide.
 When applied to the enamel, carbamide peroxide breaks down into urea and hydrogen peroxide, which is the active whitening agent.
 This process is most effective on extrinsic stains.

 Before we can proceed with in-office whitening, we must address any oral health issues that may be present.
 Cavities and gum recession can affect the success of your whitening treatment.
 A cavity can cause the whitening solution to reach the inner area of your tooth, while exposed yellow roots remain unaffected.
 Once your teeth are properly prepared, we can begin the whitening process.

 Whitening treatment begins with photographs so that we can document your progress.
 Next, our dental hygienist will clean your teeth.
 This ensures plaque and tartar deposits do not disrupt the whitening solution.
 It also helps to remove minor stains and food debris.

-Once your teeth are clean, Dr. Charles Michael will apply whitening gel directly to the surface of the tooth.
+Once your teeth are clean, Dr. Charles Spalding will apply whitening gel directly to the surface of the tooth.
 Then, we will use a specialized light to activate the gel.
 The light expedites the process and provides more effective results.
 After about 15 minutes or so, we will apply a fresh coat of whitening gel and repeat the process.
 Most in-office whitening treatments usually take about 30 to 90 minutes.

 After Whitening Treatment